 Gas Certificate of Compliance

-As from 1 October 2009, Regulation 17(3) of the Occupational Health and Safety Act requires that any person who has a liquid gas appliance installed onto a property must have a Certificate of Conformity (COC) issued in respect thereof, when selling the property.
+As of 1 October 2009, Regulation 17(3) of the Occupational Health and Safety Act requires that any person who has a liquid gas appliance installed onto a property must have a Certificate of Conformity (COC) issued in respect thereof when selling the property.
 It does not matter if the installation of the gas appliance predates 1 October 2009.
 If such an appliance is present, so is the need for a COC, on the sale of the property.

-The certificate must be issued by an authorised person registered as such with the Liquified Petroleum Gas Safety Association of Southern Africa (LPGAS), after he has inspected the installation, and is satisfied that it is safe, and leak free.
+The certificate must be issued by an authorised person registered as such with the Liquified Petroleum Gas Safety Association of Southern Africa (LPGAS), after he has inspected the installation, and is satisfied that it is safe, and leak-free.
 This certificate has a validity period of five years.

-The cost of obtaining the Certificate, (and the cost of any work required to render the installation safe and leak free) will be for the Seller's account.
+The cost of obtaining the Certificate, (and the cost of any work required to render the installation safe and leak-free) will be for the Seller's account.

-For more information you can contact the Liquified Petroleum Gas Safety Association of Southern Africa (LPGAS) on: Tel: 011 886-9702 or Website: www.lpgas.co.za.
-To find an Authorised Gas Installer, contact The South African Qualification and Certification Committee for Gas (SAQCC) on: Tel: 011 285 0038 or Website: http://saqccgas.co.za.
+For more information, you can contact the Liquified Petroleum Gas Safety Association of Southern Africa (LPGAS) on Tel: 011 886-9702 or Website: www.lpgas.co.za.
+To find an Authorised Gas Installer, contact The South African Qualification and Certification Committee for Gas (SAQCC) on Tel: 011 285 0038 or Website: http://saqccgas.co.za.

 Beetle Infestation Clearance Certificate

-The beetle clearance certificate has become standard practice (although not mandatory), and is often a condition written into the sale agreement in coastal areas, however, a certificate is not usually required for sectional title properties or for properties situated inland where beetle and woodborer problems are less common.
-Banks and insurance companies will require the certificate in commonly known infested areas when a property is transferred to a new owner.
+The beetle clearance certificate has become standard practice (although not mandatory) and is often a condition written into the sale agreement in coastal areas, however, a certificate is not usually required for sectional title properties or for properties situated inland where beetle and woodborer problems are less common.
+Banks and insurance companies will require the certificate is commonly known infested areas when a property is transferred to a new owner.
 These certificates are normally valid for three to six months.